 Tip number seven is a reminder that it is crucial to consider the types of Tarot readings you’ll be doing before actually committing to a certain deck.
 If you are simply wanting to read for yourself, you easily can find a deck that’s perfect for your personal desires.

 The best reading I’ve ever received was with a reader who used two sets of cards at the same time.
-She used the traditional Rider-Waite first and then placed Dame Darcy Alice in Wonderland cards over each one as ‘confirmations.’
+She used the traditional Rider-Waite first and then placed the Modern Way Tarot cards (which is a modern Rider-Waite take created for this century) over each one as ‘confirmations.’
 This offered a very unique and memorable meaning to the reading.

 Finally, you’ll want to ensure the cards that you buy are of high quality so that you can use them for years to come.
 While writing this article, I linked my personal knowledge of tarot with a great deal of research.

 Continuing to Amazon to buy the cards and saw that they had a two-star rating.
 I quickly scanned the reviews to figure out why.
 The reason: buyers stated the cards were made of paper-thin card stock that easily bent and ripped.